7 Signs You Should Be Eating Probiotics Foods

 - You’ve taken an antibiotic.

 It doesn’t matter if you just finished a course last week or if you took an antibiotic years ago.
-If you haven’t replenished the beneficial bacteria in your gut, you may have an imbalance of good-to-bad bacteria that can put you at risk.
+If you haven’t replenished the beneficial bacteria in your gut, this can put you at risk.

 - You can’t seem to lose weight, especially belly fat, no matter what.